Primitive Technology - "The original digital technology". Watts, 2000

 4 Tenets of Primitive Technology – Who We Are

-• We teach common technologies not cultures.
+• We teach technologies common to all cultures.

 • We base our teaching on primitive technologies with roots in the stone age.